pixelbart/framework/README.md

 ### Install

-Download the zip and just place the input any folder.
-Now go in the to config.php and set your variables and just start programming.
+Download the zip and place the input in any folder.
+Now set in your config.php all vars and just start programming.

-If you use the "Framework" in a subfolder just change the **RewriteBase** in your .htaccess File.
+If you use the "Framework" in a subfolder just change the **RewriteBase** in the .htaccess file.

 ### Notes